What Is a Check-Cashing Service?

 Can leave consumers stuck using non-traditional financial services

-- Provide financial services to the unbanked and underbanked: Check-cashing services provide customers with the ability to cash a check when they may not otherwise be able to open a bank account or access one when they need it (when traveling or cashing a check after business hours, for example).
+- Provides financial services to the unbanked and underbanked: Check-cashing services provide customers with the ability to cash a check when they may not otherwise be able to open a bank account or access one when they need it (when traveling or cashing a check after business hours, for example).

-- Make money available almost immediately: Additionally, for people who may be living paycheck to paycheck or have a rare financial emergency, check-cashing services can put money in your hands almost immediately.
+- Makes money available almost immediately: Additionally, for people who may be living paycheck to paycheck or have a rare financial emergency, check-cashing services can put money in your hands almost immediately.
 There's no need to wait one or two days for your money to clear from a bank account.

 - May charge extremely high fees: Check-cashing services often charge extremely high fees, eating into your earnings.
 Banks or credit unions usually don’t charge account holders for cashing checks.
 Since banks save you money on cashing checks in the long run, it's to your advantage to clear up your ChexSystems report so you can open a bank account.
 Repay any outstanding balances you owe banks and report erroneous negative items to make it easier to get a bank account.